 Dr Greene: Yes, babies born before 37 weeks and especially 34 weeks, do have different nutritional needs.
 Often breast milk will come in early which helps.
 You can add a human milk fortifier that premature babies need.
 There are also formulas formulated for that situation.

 Work with your pediatrician or neonatologist to find the best formula for their level of development.
-By week 35-37, babies will begin to transition to where regular formula would be fine.
+By week 35-37, babies may begin to transition to where regular formula would be fine.

 Introducing solid foods at around 4-6 months